-A lease agreement is a contractual deed that allows you, a landlord, to rent out your property to a tenant.
-A lease agreement contains all the prerequisites regarding renting your property in Arizona.
+A lease agreement is a contractual deed that allows you, as a landlord, to rent out your property to a tenant.
+It contains all the prerequisites for renting your property in Arizona.

 In this article, you will find the core components governing property rentals in the state of Arizona.
 This includes the length of the agreement, start and expiration dates, payment rate and due date, disclosures, and other legal requirements that pertain to Arizona.